How to Remove a Virus from a Hard Drive

 What a Virus Does

 As mentioned previously, a virus attaches itself to a file or program on the computer.
-The virus will usually lie dormant until the user launches the specific program or file, allowing the virus to execute its malicious code.
+The virus will usually lie dormant until the user launches the specific program or file, which allows the virus to execute its malicious code.

 As soon as the virus code is executed, the virus can infect computers on the same network.
 In the process, it can steal, corrupt, or even destroy data.